 Furnace was in normal working order at the time of the inspection.
 Heat exchanger had limited visibility due to its high-efficiency design.
 Flue was drafting properly at the time of the inspection.
 Filter should be changed /cleaned on regular bases.
-Unit is aging and approaching the end of its normal life expectancy, recommend budgeting for replacement of the unit within the next 5 years.
-A fresh air intake vent is advised for the furnace room.
+Unit is aging and approaching the end of its normal life expectancy, budget for replacement anytime within the next 5 years.